 There are plenty of great locations where you can surf on sand dunes across the United States.
 Oregon offers the most opportunities for sand surfing and other recreational sand activities across the coast, with the Sand Master Park in Florence being the first sport facility dedicated to sand boarding and sledding.
-California’s Mojave Desert is also a top destination with plenty of surfable sand spots such as the Dumont Dunes and the Kelso Dunes, and there are plenty of coastal dunes around SoCal as well.
+California’s Mojave Desert is also a top destination for desert surfing with plenty of surfable sand spots such as the Dumont Dunes and the Kelso Dunes, and there are plenty of coastal dunes around SoCal as well.
 In Utah, the Coral Pink Dunes and Little Sahara Recreation Area are popular with sand surfers.
 And if you are planning to go sand surfing in Colorado you can have access to some of the largest dunes in North America – the Great Sand Dunes, of course.

 Read more: Where to go sand surfing in the US

 Read more: Sand Surfing in Peru

 The UAE is home to what is arguably the most famous desert in the world – the whimsical Arabian Desert.
-The sand dunes surrounding Dubai and Abu Dhabi are also a popular recreational area for sand surfing and sand duning, which attract thousands of extreme sports enthusiasts to the country all year round.
+The sand dunes surrounding Dubai and Abu Dhabi are also a popular recreational area for sand surfing and dune bashing, which attract thousands of extreme sports enthusiasts to the country all year round.

 Read more: Sand Surfing in Dubai

 Read more: Sand Surfing in Australia

 One of the fastest-growing new destinations for sand surfing is Israel, a country with over half of its territory covered by the Negev desert.
 The area in Ramat Negev, closes to Beer Sheva and Mitzpe Ramon, is quickly becoming a new hotspot for sandboarders woldwide.

 Sand Surfing FAQs